KushBhatnagar/kushbhatnagar.github.io/_posts/2023-04-05-atomic-habits-bookshelf.md

 title: Atomic Habits - My Views layout : single
 categories: bookshelf
+excerpt: "Discover the valuable lessons learned from reading "Atomic Habits" by James Clear.
+Explore the author's evidence-based approach to habit formation and how small changes can lead to remarkable results.
+Learn about the science of habit formation, the habit loop, and the four laws of behavior change.
+Find out how to make habits obvious, attractive, easy, and satisfying, and develop a better daily routine.
+Improve your health, productivity, and relationships with actionable advice from this essential book"
+seo_title: "My views and Learning from the book - Atomic Habits by James Clear"
+seo_description: "Unlock the valuable lessons from "Atomic Habits" by James Clear.
+Understand the power of small changes and habit formation to achieve remarkable results.
+Learn about the science behind habits, the habit loop, and the four laws of behavior change.
+Discover practical strategies to make habits obvious, attractive, easy, and satisfying, and improve your daily routine.
+Enhance your health, productivity, and relationships with this actionable guide for lasting positive change"
 ---
 My reasons for reading this book, and the valuable lessons I learned